jackenbaer/simple-va/README.md

 # Simple Validation Authority (simple-va)
+THIS PROJECT IS CURRENTLY IN A BETA STATUS.

 ## Who is this project for ?
 This tool is for teams operating in segmented networks who need certificate revocation checks without deploying a full CA solution or exposing your root CA to this network.
 It provides: